slipstream/SlipStreamDocumentation/docs/administrator_guide/introduction.rst

 Introduction
 ============

-SlipStream, developed by SixSq, is a multi-cloud, coordinated provisioning and image factory engine.
-In other words, it is an engineering Platform as a Service (PaaS) solution, supporting production deployment in the cloud, as well as development, testing, certification and deployment processes using Infrastructure as a Service (IaaS) cloud infrastructures.
+SlipStream, developed by SixSq, is an affordable, multi-cloud application management platform that supports DevOps, Big Data and Smart City strategies platform.

 Main Features
 -------------